You do play Fighting Games... right?

 where the rise of the fighting genre began in arcades

-made that kind of impact at the time.
-It was a phenomenon.
+made that kind of impact.
+It was a phenomenon than began, worldwide.
 Fighting

-90's.
-Even though arcades have sadly diminished over the years (especially
+years to come.
+Even though arcades have diminished over the years (especially

 here in the USA), the fighting genre is still